ajey091/ajey091.github.io/_posts/2024-12-26-fine-tuning-language-models.md

 The key to successful fine-tuning is the training data.
 We used a carefully curated dataset of child-directed speech, primarily derived from the Child Language Data Exchange System ([CHILDES](https://childes.talkbank.org/)) database.
 CHILDES is a large, publicly available collection of transcribed caregiver-child conversations.
 We focused on the English portion of CHILDES, selecting a processed subset with clear, well-formed examples of child-directed speech.
 This provided the vocabulary, sentence structures, and overall style typical of these interactions.

-After preparing the CHILDES data, we used it to train Gemma with LoRA.
+After preparing the CHILDES data, we used it to train Gemma with LoRA, through [Unsloth](https://github.com/unslothai/unsloth).
 We essentially showed the model many examples of child-directed speech by giving the LoRA training process the processed CHILDES data, along with the prompt, "Here's an example of child-directed speech."
 This taught the model the patterns and style of caregiver language.
 Once the training was complete, we could then prompt the LoRA-trained Gemma model to generate new phrases that a caregiver might say to a child, effectively creating our synthetic caregiver's 'voice'.

 **Fine-Tuning Tortoise-TTS for Speech**